vidyasagar2405/blinkIt-sales-analysis-dashboard/README.md

-# BlinkIt-Sales-Analysis
+# BlinkIt-Sales-Analysis using Power BI
 Data analysis and visualization of BlinkIt sales to uncover trends, top-performing products, customer preferences, and revenue insights using Power BI.

-# BlinkIt Sales Analysis Report

 ## 📊 Project Overview